ivandaho/cleanr/missing.md

   * ~~**E-mail:** to customer notifying them of successful booking~~
     * ~~View Booking~~
     * ~~View First Session~~
+    * E-mail should mention whether the booking is for a single session or a subscription

   * ~~**E-mail:** parse sessions, and notify the corresponding vendors (one e-mail only)~~
   * ~~**E-mail:** Add sessions into syncedCron array to email customer 2 days before. (ignore if session date is earlier than 2 days away)~~